ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_post_mi_heart_failure_proportion_draws
 ------------------------------------------
-Purpose -- Estimating the incidence of heart failure after an MI.
-This solution definitely is not perfect.
-We take the incidence of all heart failure, then multiply it by the proportion of heart failure due to mi, to estimate the incidence of heart failure due to mi.
-The proportion is based on prevalence, which makes this method pretty imperfect.
-We also convert the rate to a probability within this function, using CEAM's rate to probability function (1-np.exp(-rate))

-Functionality -- Uses get_modelable_entity_draws to get the envelope incidence and post-mi proportion, then divides proportion by the envelope.
-Uses rate_to_probability to convert the rate to a probability.

-Dependencies -- Used in disease_models.py to determine how many people get heart failure following an mi.
+Used by -- Used in disease_models.py to determine how many people get heart failure following an mi.

 Assumptions -- That the proportional prevalence is a good enough estimation of the proportional incidence.